 track (noun): a recording of a song or piece of music - Their new album has some really great tracks.

-trance (noun): a subgenre of techno with electronic beats and dreamy textures - Dad's dancing to his old trance records again!
+trance (noun): a subgenre of techno in which dreamy synthesizer textures play over techno beats that build to a climax - Dad's dancing to his old trance records again!

 twelve-inch single (noun): a high-quality 12-inch vinyl record with a longer version of an existing single - Most of those disco twelve-inch singles go for over ten minutes.